Timo Meier: San Jose Sharks

-Despite impressing the Shark's coaching staff during training camp, an illness held off Meier's NHL debut for the start of the 2016–17 season.
+Despite impressing the Sharks' coaching staff during training camp, an illness held off Meier's NHL debut for the start of the 2016–17 season.
 After missing nearly a month due to mononucleosis, Meier was assigned to the Sharks' American Hockey League (AHL) affiliate, the San Jose Barracuda, on 26 October 2016.
 In the AHL, Meier continued to produce at the same pace he had in the QMJHL by accumulating 15 points through 17 games by mid-December.
 By December, he also maintained a four-game point streak as he led the Barracuda in goals and ranked second in points.
 After he scored four goals in two games with the Barracuda in early December, the Sharks intended to recall Meier to the NHL level on 7 December before he fell ill.
 Upon recovering from his illness, Meier was recalled to the NHL level on 15 December and he made his NHL debut the following day against the Montreal Canadiens.
 During the 4–2 win, Meier played alongside Joonas Donskoi and Chris Tierney as he scored his first career NHL goal against Carey Price in the first period.

 Following his NHL debut, Meier remained in the Sharks' lineup and he continued to impress the Sharks' coaching staff with his play.
 During a 2–1 overtime loss against the Los Angeles Kings on 3 January 2017, Meier played on the top line with Joe Thornton and Joe Pavelski as he recorded a game-high seven hits and two shots on goal in 13:59 of ice time.
 Shortly after this game, Meier suffered an upper-body injury causing him to be scratched for the first time since joining the Sharks.
 He was re-assigned to the AHL level various times but was quickly recalled each time.
 After the Sharks finished the season in third place in the Pacific Division, Meier competed in five games against the Edmonton Oilers during the 2017 Stanley Cup playoffs.
 In Game 1, Meier put three shots on goal, managed a takeaway, and skated 10:35 of ice time in an eventual 3–2 overtime win.
-Once the Sharks were eliminated from playoff contention, Meier was re-assigned to the AHL where he helped the Barracuda advance to the Western Conference Finals.
+Once the Sharks were eliminated from playoff contention, Meier was re-assigned to the AHL, where he helped the Barracuda advance to the Western Conference Finals.